 \subsection{Mumford's rational intersection number of branches}

 $\:$

-As explained in the introduction, we will be mainly interested by the \emph{branches} of $S$:
+As explained in the introduction, we will be mainly interested by the \emph{branches} living on $S$:

 \begin{definition} A {\bf branch} on $S$ is a germ of irreducible formal curve on $S$.
-We denote by $\cB(S)$ the set of branches of $S$.
-A {\bf divisor} on $S$ is an element of the free abelian group generated by its branches.
+We denote by $\cB(S)$ the set of branches on $S$.
+A {\bf divisor} (respectively {\bf $\Q$-divisor}) on $S$ is an element of the free abelian group (respectively {\bf $\Q$-vector space}) generated by the branches living on it.
 The divisor is {\bf effective} if all its coefficients are non-negative.
 It is {\bf principal} if it is the divisor of a germ of formal function on $S$. \end{definition}

 Note that the divisors we consider are Weil divisors, as they are not necessarily principal.

 We will study the divisors on $S$ using their \emph{embedded resolutions}, to which one extends the notion of \emph{weighted dual graph}: